Paul Verhoeven (1987)

 While both versions of ROBOCOP have different storytelling aesthetics, they pretty much share a similar plot.
 Officer Alex Murphy (Peter Weller in the original, Joel Kinnaman in the remake) works in a futuristic version of Detroit, Michigan.
 Murphy takes his job seriously and wants to stop crime in order to uphold the law.
 When he gets too close to the truth about the city's biggest crime lords, they quiet Murphy by killing [or badly injuring in the remake] him.

 A business called OmniCorp wants to test the study of putting a man into a machine, in order to make him Detroit's first super cop.
 Dubbed RoboCop, Murphy is programmed into a machine that keeps him reanimated as he's given the crime data system to take down those who are on the wrong side of the law.
 Unfortunately, OCP failed to realize that Murphy's consciousness is still inside their machine, recalling certain events of his previous life and remembering the enemies who tried to take him out for good.
-Now with his humanity winning out, RoboCop must get revenge on his foes, not realizing that OCP want to take RoboCop out for being considered a "
+Now with his humanity winning out, RoboCop must get revenge on his foes, not realizing that OCP want to take RoboCop out for being considered a "failed experiment".

 REVIEW